kaloncpu57/youtube-scripts/README.md

-# youtube-scripts
+# YouTube Scripts
-Adds features/settings to YouTube videos.
+Add features and settings to YouTube
+Each script should have its own README file